Super Somebodies

 “It’s hard to give up on things we badly want,” understood Bessy.

-“Just because I’ll always be a nobody doesn’t mean you have to be one, too,” insisted the mother as she bent forward, rested elbows on thighs and dropped head into palms to hide moistened eyes.
+“Just because I’ll always be a nobody doesn’t mean you have to be one, too,” insisted the mother as she bent forward, rested elbows on thighs and dropped head into palms to hide watering eyes.

 After sitting alongside her mother, Bessy placed a hand on her mother’s shoulder.
 “Watching you be nice to people has helped me want to be nice.
 We’re nice people, Mom.
 That’s all that matters.
 People, like us, have found the best way to be super somebodies,” shared Bessy.